TomasBeuzen/tomasbeuzen/content/post/party-planning-probability/index.md

 {{< plotly json="/plotly/plotly_graph.json" height="400px" >}}

 ## Summary
 There you have it!
 We originally had a hypothetical guest list of 100 people, each with an allocated "probability of attendance".
 After running 10,000 simulations, we get a distribution of expected guest attenendance and can use this distribution to inform our future planning - want to be conservative?
 Plan for 85 guests.
 Want to live a little riskier?
 You might be able to get away with planning for 75 guests.
+Obviously the simulation results depend on the probabilites you assign to each guest so use your best judgement!